Housing and mental health

 - one and a half times more likely to live in rented housing

-- twice as likely as those without mental health problems to be unhappy with their housing
+- twice as likely to be unhappy with their home

 - four times as likely to say that it makes their health worse.